heinrichnel/123/supabase/functions/google-sheets-webhook/README.md

 This function:

 1. Receives webhook notifications from Google Apps Script running in your Google Sheets
-2. Processes two types of events:
+2. Processes two types of events from specific sheets:
-   - **Shipped**: Updates existing trips or creates new ones when items are shipped
+   - **Order.Shipped**: Updates existing trips or creates new ones when items are shipped
-   - **Delivered**: Updates trips when items are delivered
+   - **Order.Delivered**: Updates trips when items are delivered

 3. Maintains an audit log of all webhook events